jshph/enzyme-sdk-python/README.md

 # Enzyme SDK

-Enzyme automatically manages your app's user conversations, collections, and agent traces, enabling you to quickly experiment with context-efficient and responsive agent-collaborative UX and MCP integrations.
+With the Enzyme SDK, you can automatically manage your app's user conversations, collections, and agent traces, enabling you to quickly experiment with context-efficient and responsive agent-collaborative UX and MCP integrations.

+Enzyme is the most performant context graph builder by a wide margin.
+It indexes and retrieves relevant context at near-constant time complexity as your collection of agent traces and accumulated user data grows, whether it's 50 records per user or 20,000.

+This SDK is **in beta** and is subject to change.
+Please raise issues or reach out to support@enzyme.garden to discuss your use case.

 ## Example